daggerhart/widget-wrangler/README.txt

 In the widget-wrangler directory there is a file named 'templates/widget.php'.
 Copy this file to your theme's root directory and rename it 'widget.php'.
 You can edit the HTML in the file to have widgets defaultly appear as you want.
 To template specific widgets, save a copy of templates/widget.php as widget-[widget ID].php in your theme directory. (eg. widget-121.php, where 121 is the widget's ID)

-= Can I use existing wordpress widgets? =
+= Can I use existing WordPress widgets? =

 Mostly.
 Widgets designed for WordPress 3+ are able to be used with the 'Copy WP Widget' option in the Widget Wrangler menu.
-Widgets programmed for older versions of wordpress may not work.
+Widgets programmed for older versions of WordPress may not work.

 = What does it mean to Copy/Clone a widget? =

-When you Copy a wordpress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original wordpress widget pre-filled.
+When you Copy a WordPress widget, it creates a new widget post in the Widget Wrangler system with the settings for the original WordPress widget pre-filled.
 A copied widget will contain the original widget form for the WP widget.

 == Screenshots ==